binkley/shell/plain-bash-testing/README.md

   with a variable name to store the tmpdir into, and it will be cleaned up when tests conclude.

+## Implemented by framework

+* `_tmpdir VARNAME` creates a temporary directory, and stores the path into VARNAME.
+When tests finish, the framework cleans up all tmpdirs.

 ## Implemented by you

 Start by implementing: